ADORSYS-GIS/wazuh-suricata/README.md

 - Download and setup of Suricata rules from Emerging Threats.
 - Cross-platform support for Linux and macOS.
 - Bats tests to validate the installation and configuration.
+- Support for both IDS and IPS modes on Linux.

 ## Project Structure